mrvisser/node-corporal/README.md

         'ps2': '> '
     },

-    // Define the "auth" and "anon" contexts
+    // Define the "auth" context for commands that are only available to "authorized" users
     //  * "auth" is the only context that gives access to "say" something
-    //  * the "iam" command is always available 'commandContexts': {
+    //  * the "iam" command is always available
+    //
+    // The command implementations are subsequently responsible for performing the context
+    // switches when appropriate
+    'commandContexts': {
         '*': {
             'commands': ['iam']